ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Introduction

 The rest of the paper proceeds as follows.
-In Section 2, we develop the formal analytical relationship between the NPP and the BHM when there is a single historical dataset for i.i.d. normal data.
-For multiple historical datasets, we define the BNPP and show the sufficient conditions under which it will produce equivalent posterior inference for the parameter of interest compared to the BHM.
-In Section 3, we visually examine the induced prior on $a_0$ based on choices of prior for the variance parameter in the BHM, and vice versa.
-We also explore the borrowing properties of the BNPP through extensive simulations and compare its performance to the NPP with independent priors on the discounting parameters.
-In Section 4, we apply the BNPP to real data from a pediatric lupus trial where the prior is formulated to borrow information from two adult trials.
+In Section 2, we define the ANPP for multiple historical datasets and show the sufficient conditions under which it will produce equivalent posterior inference for the parameter of interest compared to the BHM for the normal model.
+In Section 3, we explore the borrowing properties of the ANPP through extensive simulations and compare its performance to the NPP with independent priors on the discounting parameters.
+We also visually present the induced priors on $a_0$ based on common choices of prior for the variance parameter in the BHM, and vice versa.
+In Section 4, we apply the ANPP to real data from a pediatric lupus trial where the prior is formulated to borrow information from two adult trials.
 In Section 5, we close the paper with some discussion and thoughts on future research.